Rose Lynch, (608) 266-6753

-Madison – Wisconsin Department of Workforce Development (DWD) Secretary Roberta Gassman today announced that 11 of Wisconsin’s 72 counties had unemployment rates below 4.0 percent for the month of December 2003.
+Madison – Wisconsin Department of Workforce Development (DWD) Secretary Roberta Gassman today announced that 67 of the State’s 72 counties had lower unemployment rates in December 2004 than they had reported in December 2003 illustrating the overall renewed vigor of the State’s labor markets.